amarynets/devops-for-programmers-project-76/README.md

 - Setup environment
   - Set common variables [vars.yml](./group_vars/webservers/vars.yml)
   - Same for the [webservers](./group_vars/webservers) and setup secrets in the [vault.yml](./group_vars/webservers/vault.yml)
-  - Create a password in the `vault-password.txt`.
+  - Create a password in the `vault-password`.
 It's added to the `.gitignore`.
 It's necessary to encrypt secrets
   - Encrypt secrets: `make encrypt`.

 ### Step 3: Deploy